 What does a career counselor do?

-A career counselor is responsible for providing career advice and career guidance for anyone choosing a career, changing a career path, or reassessing their career goals.
-They might also refer to themselves as a career coach or a career counselor.
+A career counselor is generally responsible for providing career advice and guidance for anyone choosing a career, changing a career path, or reassessing their career goals.

 How do I find a career advisor?